wh0/wh0.github.io/_posts/2021-10-10-glitch-git-import.md

 sleep 5
 ```

-We ask the service to import our repoistory.
+We ask the service to import our repository.

 ```sh
 cd ../..